Novel Model-Independent Approach to Explore New Physics in Five-body Semileptonic Decays

-In this study, we initially present the angular distribution form for five-body decays $D\to V\ell^+\nu_{\ell}\,(\ell=e,\mu)$ with $V\to PPP$, where the decay matrix element takes the most general form.
-Five-body decays offer the advantage of introducing additional degrees of freedom compared to three- and four-body decays~\cite{Kumar:1969jjy,Huber:2018gii,Hu:2021emb}.
-Subsequently, we propose three asymmetry parameters associated with the angular distributions by incorporating various forms of currents outside the framework of the SM, other than the left-handed current.
-These parameters can serve as sensitive measurement tools for searching new physics, without being reliant on any particular new physics model.
-Finally, a succinct summary will be presented.
+In the SM, assuming neutrinos to be left-handed, semileptonic decays are described by the $V-A$ current, where other types of current vanishes.
+In this work, we will propose a model-independent approach to unambiguously test contribution of the tensor current in semileptonic five-body decays $\bar{D}_{(s)}/\bar{B}_{(s)}\to V\ell\bar{\nu}_{\ell}\,(\ell=e,\mu,\tau)$ with $V\to \pi^0\pi^+\pi^-$, where $V$ denotes vector particles.
+Five-body decays offer the advantage of introducing additional degrees of freedom compared to three- and four-body decays~\cite{Yu:2024isl,Kumar:1969jjy,Huber:2018gii,Hu:2021emb}.
+We initially present the angular distribution using $\bar{D} \to V \ell \bar{\nu}_{\ell}$ as an example for the derivation.
+The methodology remains identical for the $\bar{D}_s$, $\bar{B}$, $\bar{B}_s$, and $\bar{B}_c$ mesons.
+Subsequently, we introduce three parameters $\Theta_{1,2,3}$ associated with the asymmetry of angular distributions by incorporating various types of currents, other than the $V-A$ current.
+In particular, $\Theta_{1,2,3}$ remain constant at one in the SM, regardless of the shapes of form factors and without dependence on any specific new physics model.
+A diagrammatic representation of how our approach probes new physics in contrast to tests of LFU in semileptonic decays of heavy mesons is shown in Fig.~\ref{fig:diagram}.
+Finally, a summary will be presented.